mackenziexD/seat-tokens/README.md

 # seat-tokens

 ### Overview
-`seat-tokens` is a plugin for the EVE SeAT that ensures refresh tokens associated with character are **destructively deleted** when the character is deleted or soft-deleted.
+`seat-tokens` is a plugin for the EVE SeAT that ensures refresh tokens associated with character are deleted when the character is deleted from character list UI.
 This helps to maintain a clean environment by reducing unnecessary API calls to EVE's ESI and minimizing background job execution